arsy786/eagle-bank-frontend/README.md

    npm install
    ```

-3. Run the development server:
+3. Run the app:

    ```bash
    npm run dev
    ```

-4. The frontend should now be running on `http://localhost:3000`.
+   The frontend should now be running on `http://localhost:3000`.

 ### Accessing the Application